This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-What makes these oatmeal breakfast cookies special?
+What makes these cookies special?

 These cookies are chewy and soft, and not too sweet.
 They're made with a combination of certified gluten free oats and oat flour, so they hold together beautifully even though they're completely whole grainโ€”and free of refined sugars.